Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 #### DPLL

-- maintains a partial model, initially $\emptyset$
+- maintains a partial root.model, initially $\emptyset$
 - assigns unassignmed variables 0 or 1 randomly one after another
 - sometimes forced to choose assignments due to unit literals